 With iCloud, your Mac’s local fonts don’t carry over to iCloud, so make sure you use system fonts that both your computer and iCloud share.
 If you do use local fonts, iCloud substitutes those with a system font.
 Also on iCloud’s Keynote, some transitions and animation may not play back smoothly, depending on your current internet connection.

-If you are concerned about fonts and transition/animation quality, consider saving the file as a QuickTime movie.
+Concerned about fonts and transition/animation quality?
+Then consider saving the file as a QuickTime movie.
 Quicktime keeps all the same fonts and same effects.
 Of course, your presentation is only viewable–no changes or edits possible.
 If you go this route, check that Quicktime is installed on the Windows computer you use.

 Consider an iPad